Struggling with challenging behaviour?

 T – Triggers

 R – Results

-I first came across the STAR approach when I went on my Earlybird training offered by our local authority after my son had his autism diagnosis.
+I first came across the STAR approach when I went on my Earlybird training offered by our local authority after my son had his diagnosis.
 I have found it really helpful.
-You need to look at the behaviour with an open mind, we naturally make assumptions based on why we would do something but we need to understand the person to see why they would do something (look from their perspective).
+You need to look at the behaviour with an open mind.
+We naturally make assumptions based on why we would do something but we need to understand the person to see why they would do something and look from their perspective.

-To use the STAR analysis you need to look at a specific behaviour or situation in order to analyse this.
-You won’t be able to do it when the situation is happening but do it later when you are calm and have time to think.
-The point is to understand it so we can work on reducing challenging behaviour in the future.
+To use the STAR analysis you need to look at a specific behaviour or situation and analyse it.
+You won’t be able to do it when the situation is happening.
+But you can do it later when you are calm and have time to think.
+The point is to understand why behaviour is happening so we can work on reducing challenging behaviour in the future.

 1 – Actions